Fudan-iGEM/2025-wiki/pages/inclusivity.md

 Through literature review and our previous questionnaire activities, we identified limitations in conventional healthcare surveys that rely predominantly on quantitative methods[^7].
 For instance, several participants who reported in the quantitative questionnaire that "they had not been treated unfairly due to fungal issues" voiced related concerns while sharing their doodles.
 Participants expressed feeling pressured when conveying negative feedback in standard surveys.

-For populations affected by fungal conditions—who tend to be more environmentally sensitive and psychologically vulnerable to contextual stress—a research approach that reduces such pressure is essential to help them articulate those "unspeakable truths."
+For populations affected by fungal conditions—who tend to be **more environmentally sensitive and psychologically vulnerable to contextual stress**—a research approach that reduces such pressure is essential to help them articulate those "unspeakable truths."
 Therefore, we designed a [**Participatory Mapping &amp; Illness Experience Atlas**](https://static.igem.wiki/teams/5643/pageimage/inclusivity/participatory-mapping-research-materials.pdf) as a sensory-friendly research activity.
 Participants—including EB patients—were invited to use one medical encounter as an example, and to describe their journey through care not only in words, but also through drawings, symbols, and embodied metaphors.

 ![Participants express themselves through graffiti.](https://static.igem.wiki/teams/5643/pageimage/inclusivity/inclusivity2map.webp)

 Building on quantitative survey findings regarding barriers in care, we asked participants to sketch *pathways to hospitals*.
 This method:

-- Accommodated elderly participants with limited literacy
+- Accommodated **participants who cannot read or write**.
-- Surfaced *intangible local knowledge* and place-based needs (often overlooked in surveys)
+- Surfaced **intangible local knowledge** and place-based needs (often overlooked in surveys)
-- Generated feedback relevant to urban planning and patient navigation systems
+- Generated **feedback relevant** to urban planning and patient navigation systems

 From these narratives, we found that **access to accurate information** was the most critical issue: